jasonbayton/11ty/_src/blog/2024/03/play-auto-install.md

  tags:
      - Enterprise
 ---
 If you have set up a modern Android device, may have come across the list of apps offered by your device just before you finish setup.
+This is referred to as Play Auto Install and is available to OEMs building certified Android devices.

-This list of recommended and required applications suggests (or mandates) a selection of applications the OEM, carrier, or Google consider useful for your Android experience, and is an alternative to the _other_ standard approach of just preloading APKs into the system image.
+The list of recommended and required applications suggests (or mandates) a selection of applications the OEM, carrier, or Google consider useful for your Android experience, and is an alternative to the _other_ standard approach of just preloading APKs into the system image.

 ![](https://cdn.bayton.org/uploads/2024/frame22100.png)

 The way the apps are presented can differ, sometimes they're pre-checked with the option to deselect as desired, while sometimes they may be selected (or "included") with no means of de-selecting.
-The latter you'll often see with the suite of Google applications, but can equally be set as mandatory by the OEM.
+The latter you'll often see with the suite of Google applications, but can equally be set as mandatory by the OEM as shown by Motorola's push of Microsoft apps (I promptly uninstalled) above.

-What is this all about?
+So what's PAI?
+And why does it matter?

 ## History

-Since the dawn of time, application developers have sought ways and means to ensure their applications and services are put in front of as many people as possible.
-Whether through ads in your browser or app store(s), partnerships with other developers to promote complimentary solutions, or the many other ways the general public has sponsored content thrust at their collective faces by companies.
+Since the dawn of time, application developers have sought means to ensure their applications and services are put in front of as many people as possible.
+Whether through ads in your browser or app store, partnerships with other developers or vendors to promote complimentary solutions, or the many other ways the general public has sponsored content thrust at their collective faces in modern society.

 At some point this found its way into the sacred space of your personal device.
-I wouldn't be able to pinpoint exactly when, but an OEM in the early days of Android decided they'd like to be paid to preload the applications of partners into the builds of their Android devices and forever diverged the platform from other popular mobile operating systems in the ecosystem to turn Android into a mule for bloatware.
+I wouldn't be able to pinpoint exactly when, but an OEM in the early days of Android decided they'd like to offer the option of preloading the applications of partners into the builds of their Android devices, and forever diverged the platform from other popular mobile operating systems in the ecosystem to turn Android into a mule for bloatware.

-From then on devices shipped with applications preloaded within the OEM build of Android; often in the `/system` partition too (though less common as time went on, and partitioning changed in Android overall), which would not only eat into the available partition size defined by the OEM, but do so in a way that was non-removable by users.
-Different builds destined for different regions, carriers, or otherwise would include differing applications accordingly.
-At the time this was frustrating, pre-Android 10 the partition sizes on builds were fixed and naturally the more space taken up by read-only partitions, the less available for the user.
+From that point on devices shipped with applications preloaded within the OEM build of Android; often in the `/system` partition too (though less common as time went on, and partitioning changed in Android overall), which would not only eat into the available partition size defined by the OEM, but do so in a way that was non-removable by users, and with different builds destined for different regions, carriers, or otherwise including differing applications in response to the target market accordingly it added additional complexity to the build processes overall.

 It did however as mentioned guarantee the applications preloaded could not be removed (unless apps would occasionally be found in the `/data` partition where they would be removable), and in some cases OEMs would go as far as preventing applications from being disabled as well, the only available means of "removing" a preloaded application that a user would not want on their device.